spy-js/spy-js/README.md

 Feel free to ask your questions [on stackoverflow with spy-js tag](http://stackoverflow.com/questions/ask?tags=javascript+spy-js) or [in the repository issues](https://github.com/spy-js/spy-js/issues).

+#### License
+Documentation and code samples in this repository are [licensed under MIT](https://github.com/spy-js/spy-js/blob/master/LICENSE).

+spy-js tool itself isn’t open source, but I intend to keep it free while I collect beta feedback.
+Please refer to the tool EULA and [this article](http://spy-js.com/why.html) for more details.

 #### Installation
 Install node.js v0.8 or newer from [nodejs website](http://nodejs.org).